AndreasInfo/cook-this-loser/README.md

 # Cook this, loser!

 The goal was to create a place to store my mom's and grandma's recipies.
 While creating this app, I made it possible for them to insert the recipies themselves by implementing user accounts with authentification.
-Furthermore I made it possible to export single recipies as PDFs via a print button.
+Furthermore, I made it possible to export single recipies as PDFs via a print button.

 The current version is published on https://apps.handy-solutions.de/cook-this-loser/dist/index.html#/.
 It's pretty basic, but it does what it's designed for :).